Algebra

 x = (−b ± √(b²−4ac)) / 2a | Sum of roots = −b/a | Product of roots = c/a

-Find roots of ax²+bx+c=0.
-Use sum/product shortcuts to answer questions about roots without fully solving.
+Find roots of ax\u00B2+bx+c=0.
+Apply sum/product shortcuts to answer root-relationship questions without computing each root separately.

 Key Algebraic Identities